quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7F001-Systems-Performance-Modeling-Issn-4----Adarsh-Anand-editor-Mangey/7spmi_part03_7._Performance.md

 #### Effect of Subsystems on Reliability
-We explore how increasing the number of subsystems (\(m\)) in a series-parallel system impacts its reliability.
+We explore how increasing the number of subsystems ($m$) in a series-parallel system impacts its reliability.

-The reliability \(R(t)\) decreases as \(m\) increases because each additional subsystem introduces more critical points where failure can occur.
+The reliability $R(t)$ decreases as $m$ increases because each additional subsystem introduces more critical points where failure can occur.
 The structure becomes less robust due to higher dependency between components across multiple layers.

-:p How does increasing the number of subsystems (\(m\)) affect the reliability of a series-parallel system?
+:p How does increasing the number of subsystems ($m$) affect the reliability of a series-parallel system?
 ??x
-Increasing the number of subsystems \(m\) decreases the overall reliability because each additional subsystem adds another layer where failure can occur, thereby making the entire structure less robust and dependable.
+Increasing the number of subsystems $m$ decreases the overall reliability because each additional subsystem adds another layer where failure can occur, thereby making the entire structure less robust and dependable.

 Mathematically, this is reflected in the higher exponentiation term when calculating the total failure rate within the Weibull distribution.